KhanhNBL/Accessibility-Test-Neste/README.md

 Expected: Email or account text + text field trait

-Actual: none
+Actual: None

 ![IMG_7740C94CA68D-1.jpeg](images/issues-2.jpg)

 **3.**

-Expected: Description Text + button trait
+Expected: Description text + button trait

-Actual: button trait
+Actual: Button trait

 - The 3 big buttons below have the same issues
-- It better contains hint for what the button will do, for example in this case: double click to show a nearest station.
+- It better contains a hint for what the button will do, for example in this case: double click to show the nearest station.

 ![IMG_57F94ED6BE52-1.jpeg](images/issues-3.jpg)

 **4.**

-Expected: Description Text + button trait
+Expected: Description text + button trait

-Actual: Description Text
+Actual: Description text

 ![IMG_C3C065AE5BC4-1.jpeg](images/issues-4.jpg)

 **5.**

-Expected: Description Text + Clickable Element
+Expected: Description text + clickable element

-Actual: Description Text
+Actual: Description text

 - Better to have "Action Available" for how to access it and use
-- For the services section, instead of saying nothing, tell what is the services at the station
+- For the services section, instead of saying nothing, tell what are the services at the station
 - About the distance from the current location, improve the spell of the number while right now the number spell is not accurate.
 - The opening time has to change, for instance, instead of "six slash twenty-two" change to reasonable time telling.